 Top 4 Fantasy Cycling Games Online

-The Road.cc fantasy cycling game is my bread and butter.
-Starting from 2013, it has become a daily ritual during major races to make transfers and update my team.
+The Road.cc fantasy cycling game was my bread and butter.
+Starting from 2013, became a daily ritual during major races to make transfers and update my team.
 This game requires a daily login to do it justice.
 One missed day and your team may be full of GC contenders on a pan flat sprinter stage.
 It’s tough to claw back that kind of avoidable deficit.

 Amongst friends, I’ve only not won our mini-league once (2016 Fantasy Giro d’Italia, bah).
 The competition is fierce with the transfers system allowing teams to catch up (or blow a lead).
 The greater interaction lends itself to more in-depth research to make sure your new rider suits the next day’s stage.
 A recent introduction in 2016 was a move away from a max of 2 transfers a day to a pot of about 40 transfers.
 These had to last you the full three weeks of a Grand Tour.
 You can either choose to be frugal and horde them or roll the dice and change up your entire team in one swoop if necessary.